ampproject/amphtml/extensions/amp-social-share/amp-social-share.md

 When customizing the style of an `amp-social-share` icon please ensure that the customized icon meets the branding guidelines set out by the provider (e.g Twitter, Facebook, etc.)

+## Accessibility

+The `amp-social-share` element defaults to a blue outline as a visible focus indicator.
+It also defaults `tabindex=0` making it easy for a user to follow along as he or she tabs through multiple `amp-social-share` elements used together on a page.

 ## Validation

 See [amp-social-share rules](https://github.com/ampproject/amphtml/blob/master/extensions/amp-social-share/validator-amp-social-share.protoascii) in the AMP validator specification.